pgadmin-org/pgadmin4/docs/en_US/user_management.rst

   as authentication source since LDAP password is not stored in the pgAdmin database.
 * Re-enter the password in the *Confirm password* field.
 This field is disabled if you select *ldap* as authentication source.
+* Move the *Locked* switch to the *True* position if you want to lock the account;
+  the default is *False*.
+This functionality is useful when a user is locked by trying unsuccessful login attempts.

 To discard a user, and revoke access to pgAdmin, click the trash icon to the left of the row and confirm deletion in the *Delete user?* dialog.